The ESCP MBA in International Management: What You Need To Know

 Ever wondered where the word “entrepreneur” comes from?
 The term was coined by someone named Jean-Baptiste Say, who was one of the founders of ESCP Business School back in 1819.
 Since then, the School has chosen to teach responsible leadership, open to the world and based on European multiculturalism.

 What makes ESCP different — besides its pedigree — is the geographical spread it offers students.
-The school has six campuses — in Berlin, London, Madrid, Paris, Turin, and Warsaw — and MBA students get to spend five-month semesters at two of them, with the chance for exchanges and electives at the others, including an associated campus in Luxembourg and the option of an elective in Beirut for those who take the Doing Business in the Middle East elective.
+The school has six campuses in key European cities — in Berlin, London, Madrid, Paris, Turin, and Warsaw — and MBA students get to choose and spend five-month semesters at any two of them, with the chance for exchanges and electives at the others, including an associated campus in Luxembourg and the option of an elective in Beirut for those who take the Doing Business in the Middle East elective.

 At 10 months this is about as short as an MBA gets, but a lot is packed in, including 500 teaching hours.
-As you’d expect, this is an international MBA; the most recent cohort consisted of 98 students representing 33 nationalities.
-Forty percent come from Europe, about the same from Asia; 14% hail from the Americas, and the remainder from the Middle East and African region.
-The 160 full-time faculty are similarly eclectic, being drawn from over 30 countries, while associate professors and professionals also teach classes.
-The 60,000-strong alumni network is spread over 150 countries, and students have access to them: at the start of their MBA, students can choose a mentor from that group, if they wish.
+As you’d expect, this is an international MBA; the most recent cohort consisted of 71 students representing 24 nationalities.
+Forty one percent come from Europe, 31% from Asia; 23% hail from the Americas, and the remainder from the Middle East and African region.
+The 165 full-time faculty are similarly eclectic, being drawn from over 33 countries, while associate professors and professionals also teach classes.
+The 68,000-strong alumni network is spread over 150 countries, and students have access to them: at the start of their MBA, students can choose a mentor from that group, if they wish.

 ESCP’s MBA students can choose four of 24 electives, which include many exciting options like Negotiation Dynamics, Creativity Marketing, International Capital Markets and Trading Techniques, and International Luxury Management, among others.